 Alcoholic

 At first glance, Jiuniang appears to be a soup.
-Its pudding-like texture still lures you into thinking so at the second one.
-Only when you really taste the milky-white, aromatic liquid can you find out that it is a kind of sweet rice wine.
+Its pudding-like texture confuse people if it’s a drink or not.
+When you taste the milky-white, aromatic liquid, you can tell it is fermented sweet rice wine.

 It is common to consume Jiuniang with light Chinese side dishes to stimulate digestion in China.
-Its mild sweetness and alcoholic taste go a long way to whet your appetite.
+Its mild sweetness and alcoholic taste go a long way with any dishes.
 Don’t forget to savor both the liquid and the soft rice grains.

 Jiuniang is a cornerstone of Chinese culture, an indispensable treat during the Dōngzhì Festival (Winter Solstice Festival).
-This is no coincidence, as the cold weather of the winter makes it easier to control the fermentation of Jiuniang.
+This is no coincidence, as the cold winter weather makes it easier to control the fermentation of Jiuniang.

 Where to find: It is served at countless Chinese restaurants.
 Many families also brew their own Jiuniang.